 - Benefit value creators

-Moreover, the rewards policies instituted by a company should assist employees in understanding the relation in:
+Moreover, the rewards policies instituted by a company should assist employees in understanding:

 - Company Vision: where the organization heads. e.g. foxfire

 - Company Strategy: how is the business going to reach them